Edward Elgar Publishing: Awards and reputation

 A 2012 working paper claimed that Elgar was the most cited publisher in Management, second most cited in Law, fourth in Economics/ Business and sixth in Political Science and International Relations in the Thomson Reuters Social Science Citation Index.

 Other Rankings of academic publishers include Edward Elgar Publishing as a leading publisher, including the Australian Political Science rankings (Ranked as A) and the Granada ranking (Top 10).

 Company developments

 The publisher has been offering Open Access publishing options to authors since 2013 and reached a Read and Publish transitional agreement with the UK academic consortia JISC in 2023 to ensure compliance with research funder mandates.

 The company launched a journals programme in 2010 and now publishes a number of scholarly journals, such as the Review of Keynesian Economics and more recently the Cambridge International Law Journal.
 In 2012 the company launched a new blog for its authors to discuss their work and research, Elgarblog, while early 2013 saw the launch of Edward Elgar Publishing's new digital content platform, Elgaronline.

 Notable authors

 Edward Elgar Publishing counts amongst its authors a number of recipients of the Nobel Prize in Economics.
-Most recently, in 2011, the company published Nobel laureate Elinor Ostrom.
+In 2011, the company published Nobel laureate Elinor Ostrom.